rudra273/resource_files/README.md

 # resource_files
-before using this remove all the users:
+before using this remove all the users: from url tag.